Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Numerical Example

 In the traditional model that minimizes the travel inconvenience only from homes (P0), San Fernando, West Valley, Central, El Monte, Inglewood, and Bellflower (shown in Figure~\ref{fig:locations}) are selected as locations of \textit{mega-sites}.
 The model incorporating commuting patterns (P\ref{P1_formulation}) selects four of the same locations as P0 (see Figure~\ref{fig:locations}).
 The two differences in location (Torrance and South) result in locations that are generally closer to major freeways in LAC (both Torrance and South are closer to I110 and I405 than Bellflower).
 P\ref{P1_formulation} locations should therefore be more convenient for commuters, evidenced by the substantially reduced total travel inconvenience (nearly 30\% reduction from 276,949,555 minutes to 196,572,213 minutes).

 To evaluate and compare public health outcomes between P0 and P\ref{P1_formulation}, we find the number of monthly vaccinations in each HD from the optimization model.
 We use this value to calculate the HD-specific vaccination rate in the compartmental model, as described in Section~\ref{compart_intro}.
 Finally, we ran the compartmental to identify the infections averted at the end of 2020 using these vaccination rates (compared to the counterfactual where no vaccination was offered).
 In the P0 model, 374,538 infections were averted by the end of the year 2020 while the P\ref{P1_formulation} model averted 390,252 infections (4\% more than in the P0 model).
-This indicates that incorporating commuting patterns can also improve disease control even if public health outcomes are not in the objective formulation.
+This indicates that incorporating commuting patterns in this example also improves disease control even if public health outcomes are not in the objective formulation.
+For other diseases, particularly those that predominantly affect a minority of the population, further investigation is needed to determine whether incorporating commuting patterns can enhance disease control outcomes.

-The inequity objective measures the sum of the maximal difference between HDs with the largest and the smallest vaccinated population during $t\in \mathcal{T}_E$.
+The inequity objective measures the sum of the maximal difference between HDs with the largest and the smallest vaccinated population percentage during $t\in \mathcal{T}_E$.
 In this study, we choose $\mathcal{T}_E$ to be the first two months of vaccination due to the high volume of vaccinations observed during the first two months in LAC \cite{covidvaccinedata}.

 Without incorporating inequity into the objective function, we observe large differences in vaccinations across HDs in the first two months.
-For instance, in the P0 solution, 400,000 individuals living in San Fernando are vaccinated while none of the individuals living in Antelope Valley are vaccinated in the first month.
-Similarly in the second month, there are 400,000 vaccinated in San Fernando while Pasadena has no vaccinations for a total of 800,000 in the inequity score.
-P\ref{P1_formulation} has a similar inequity score of 769,721 (4\% less than in the P0 model).
+For instance, in the P0 solution, all individuals living in Central are vaccinated in the first month, while none of the individuals living in Pomona are vaccinated.
+In the second month, there are still zero vaccinations in Pomona, resulting in an inequity score of 2, calculated as $(1-0)+(1-0)$.
+P\ref{P1_formulation} has a lower inequity score of 1.603 (20\% less than in the P0 model).
 To further understand how to improve travel inconvenience, public health outcomes, and equity, a model needs to incorporate all of these objectives.